OnboardingETHCR/Testing-Onboarding/modulo2/modulo2-evm.md

 ## ✅ What’s next?

-In the next section, you’ll learn about **Ethereum accounts** — the building blocks that users and contracts use to interact with the network.
+In the next section, you’ll learn about **Ethereum accounts**, the building blocks that users and contracts use to interact with the network.

 ---